AndreiChertkov/teneva_research_anova_and_als/README.md

     - `data` - generate and save train/test data for benchmark functions
     - `data_pde` - generate and save train/test data for parametric PDE
     - `appr` - build approximation from the saved data for benchmark functions and parametric PDE
-    - `appr_noise` (build approximation from the saved data with automatically added noise).
+    - `appr_noise` - build approximation from the saved data with automatically added noise
+    - `appr_check` - check dependence of the approximation accuracy vs rank, number of sweeps, etc

     > The results and logs will be saved into `result` folder

-    > Note that computation options are set in `opts.py` script.
+    > Note that computation options are set in `opts.py` script

     > You can also optionally run the script `python pde/demo_solve.py` with demonstration of the PDE solver work